 The Park is only 24 km from Krakow and easily accessible by car or bus but it’s just as pleasant to bike along the Vistula River.
 There’s a little coffee shop within the park where you can relax for a drink or for all the castle lovers, the Renaissance castle at Pieskowa Skała sits serenely at the top of a hill overlooking the glorious natural landscape of the Park.

-Jaskinia Niedzwiedzia
+22. Jaskinia Niedzwiedzia

-Discovered in 1966, this incredible excavation site near the village of Kletno, also known as the Bear Cave, is the longest cave in the Śnieżnik Mountains and the deepest in Poland.
-It’s made up of three known levels, has a depth of around 100m and is most popular for its middle cave featuring impressive preserved stalactites and a large range of ice age animal bones and remains.
+It’s made up of three known levels, has a depth of around 100m, and is most popular for its middle cave featuring impressive preserved stalactites and a large range of ice-age animal bones and remains.

 A tour of the cave takes around 45 minutes and because the site is a Nature Reserve, they do have a limit on the number of daily visitors that they allow so it may be best to book in advance.

-Biskupin
+23. Biskupin

-The famous archaeological site at Biskupin, is an open-air museum which portrays a life-size reconstructed Iron Age fortified settlement in Poland, whose origins are believed to date back to 700BC.
-The origins of the people who once inhabited the structure is not well known but it is thought that they were a highly developed culture made up of the intricate design of the fortification and the settlement.
+The origins of the people who once inhabited the structure are not well known but it is thought that they were a highly developed culture made up of the intricate design of the fortification and the settlement.
+The site is located on Lake Biskupin, about 5 hours away from Warsaw by train.

 Every year in September, the Archeological Festival in Biskupin sees history fans from all over Europe get together to experience archeology at work.
 There are various workshops on life back in the Iron Age, which includes how to forge your own arrowhead and there are presentations on battles and early craftsmanship, all while listening to the sounds of music from times long gone by.

-Zalipie Village
+24. Zalipie Village

-The houses in Zalipie village are adorned with hand-painted artistic flower patterns and a very special atmosphere, making this the most colorful and unique village in Poland.
-It’s not just the houses, trees, furniture, dog houses and household items are all painted in this special way.
+It’s not just the houses, trees, furniture, dog houses, and household items are all painted in this special way.
 Some of the houses are extra special and worth seeing, such as The House of the Woman Painters.
 All of the paintings in the village are unique and everyone has their own take of the traditional designs.

 The village itself is very peaceful and a perfect city break, with lush greenery and fresh air all around.
-If you want to see how the paintings are done, pay a visit to the folk museum in the center of town and also be sure to check out the Saint Joseph’s Church, with it’s similarly beautifully painted interior.
+If you want to see how the paintings are done, pay a visit to the folk museum in the center of town and also be sure to check out Saint Joseph’s Church, with its similarly beautifully painted interior.

-Wolf’s Liar
+25. Wolf’s Liar

 One of the most iconic historical World War II sights, Wolf’s Lair, hidden deep in the Polish wilderness, was Hitler’s first Eastern Front military headquarters which was built right in time for Operation Barbarossa, the invasion of the Soviet Union in 1941.
-After one attempted assassination in 1944 and the explosion of a suitcase bomb, the hideaway was compromised so Hilter and his men abandoned the highly fortified base.

-You can visit Wolf’s Lair and its network of bunkers, tunnels and rooms by yourself, which should take about 2 hours, or with an organized tour from the major cities like Warsaw.
+You can visit Wolf’s Lair and its network of bunkers, tunnels, and rooms by yourself, which should take about 2 hours, or with an organized tour from major cities like Warsaw.
 They also have a small hotel and restaurant on the compound in the renovated former headquarters of Hitler’s personal security, if you want to spend the night and explore the area better.

-Chapel of Skulls
+26. Chapel of Skulls

 The Skull Chapel at St Bartholomew’s Church in the Czermna district of Kudowa was designed by Czech priest Vaclav Tomasek in the latest 1700s who created what he envisioned as a sanctuary of silence.